rdecarreau/nipkg-assembler/README.md

 on to a target computer.

 For consistent terminology, we first break that process up into three parts:
-  1. Assembly
+  1. Assemble
-  2. Compression
+  2. Compress
-  3. Extracting
+  3. Extract

 The nipkg binary from National Instruments does a great job at steps two and three, but step one is manual.
 That is where this tool comes in.